lgrante/HeapAnalyzer/README.md

-# My own malloc implementation
+# My own malloc implementation with heap display

 ## 1\.
 How to use?

-Follow these steps to replace my malloc by the malloc from the C standard library (it will be replaced only during execution time).
+Follow these steps to replace my *malloc* by the *malloc* from the *C standard library* (it will be replaced only during execution time).

 1. Enter command “make”
     `$ make`